sputt/supercontest/ADMIN.md

 python manage.py commit_lines --season <XXXX> --week <X>
 ```

 Open the app in a browser to verify if it worked.
-This is already important
-because all of the main tabs will run `update_results()`, which commits
-scores, current winners (coverers), and resultant points for each pick.
-You
-technically don't have to, because there is a 99.99% chance that at least
-one user will open the app at one point during the whole week, but might
-as well be safe.

 Then backup the database, to lock in everything since last week.
 Run this on your laptop.
 It will automatically create a unique filename with timestamp.